SAINT MALO and LA LATTE FORTRESS

 The “Ecole de Pont-Aven” style was definitely established from 1886 to 1896 by an international community of artist whose leader Paul Gauguin defined their works by saying : “they took the right to dare to do everything”.

-Then you will head to Vannes, built as an amphitheater in the very end of the Gulf of Le Morbihan, which is located in one of the oldest settlement in southern Brittany.
+Vannes, the main city, built as an amphitheater in the very end of the Gulf of Le Morbihan, is one of the oldest settlement in southern Brittany.

-The city founded by the Romans in the 1st century BC called St- Patern is now one area of Vannes and is outside the city walls.
+The city founded by the Romans in the 1st century BC called St- Patern is now one area of Vannes outside the city walls.